dotnet/docs/docs/csharp/write-safe-efficient-code.md

 Returning `ref readonly` enables you to save copying larger structures and preserve the immutability of your internal data members.

-At the call site, callers make the choice to use the `Origin` property as a `readonly ref` or as a value:
+At the call site, callers make the choice to use the `Origin` property as a `ref readonly` or as a value:

 [!code-csharp[AssignRefReadonly](../../samples/csharp/safe-efficient-code/ref-readonly-struct/Program.cs#AssignRefReadonly "Assigning a ref readonly")]